oat-sa/taohub-articles/articles/Third Party Tools and Libraries/pdf-printing.md

 However this extension needs a third-party tool to generate the PDF files.
 So to be able to generate the booklet, you should install `wkhtmltopdf` on your server.

+All three major OS brands are supported, and you should find the right binaries in the [download page of the official wkhtmltopdf website](https://wkhtmltopdf.org/downloads.html).
+At least you could also directly compile the source code and build your own platform binaries.

+Note: we did not test any OS with this tool.

 If you are using Ubuntu you can use these commands:

 ```